TUC-ProAut/GraphGNSSLib/README.md

 # gnss_converter
 ### An Open-source ROS Package for GNSS Preprocessing

 This ROS package contains a simple RINEX-to-Rosbag converter written in C++.
-It decodes observations from a multi-constellation GNSS receiver and augments them with ephemeris, atmospheric corrections and the individual satellite clock bias.
+It decodes observations from a multi-constellation GNSS receiver and augments them with an ephemeris, atmospheric corrections, and the individual satellite clock bias.

 The package is used to generate a Rosbag file containing raw GNSS pseudoranges for further research.
-In addition, it contains a rover position-fix, base position-fix, and doppler velocity data calculated by the RTKLIB.
+In addition, it contains an estimated fix of the rover's position and a velocity estimate based on Doppler data, both calculated by the RTKLIB.
 A Matlab script can ultimately be used to convert the Rosbag file to a .mat file.

-Please not that this repository holds just a stripped-down version [GraphGNSSLib](https://github.com/weisongwen/GraphGNSSLib), which provides a full factor graph back-end.
-We created this fork for a simpler maintainability of the GNSS preprocessor.
+Please note that this repository holds just a stripped-down version [GraphGNSSLib](https://github.com/weisongwen/GraphGNSSLib), which provides a full factor graph back-end.
+We created this fork for a more straightforward maintainability of the gnss_preprocessor package.

 ## 1. Install ROS